alondraorn/DH150-UX/README.md

 To book a cruise, the user is directed from the app to the desktop site <br />
 The user does not have an option to save their search result for later viewing <br />
 Severity rating: 2 <br />
-Why: There are minor issues that disrupt the user flow, however, information such as class preference are explained in more detail at the checkout page (harder to overcome for inexperienced users)
+Why: There are minor issues that disrupt the user flow, however, information such as class preference are explained in more detail at the checkout page (harder to overcome for inexperienced users).

 [heuristic 7](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%207.png)